Kathy101/C_Project/README.md

-# Calculator Just made.
-Not Sure
+# C_Project_Calculator.
+Just type the first number, second number then will show the answer for:
+Addition
+Subtraction
+Multipliaction
+Division